MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgAppCatalogTeamApp.md

 The requiresReview property allows any user to submit an app for review by an administrator.
 Admins can approve or reject these apps via this API or the Microsoft Teams admin center.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaAppCatalogTeamApp](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaAppCatalogTeamApp?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)